 Liat Hughes Joshi is a London-based freelance writer, media commentator and voice over.
 She has a [calm, authoritative voice with an RP accent and is in her 40s].

 As an experienced media commentator, she appears regularly on Sky News and LBC, and has also featured on Good Morning Britain, Channel 5 News, ITV, BBC Breakfast, BBC Radio 4 and 5 and BBC regional radio stations.

 She has written five books and contributed to many national and international publications ranging from The Daily Telegraph, The Sun, The Guardian and The Sunday Times to leading magazines and websites.

 Nuno Veiga is a native Portuguese actor and sound designer based in London.
 Graduated in Theatre Studies, he has produced a diverse range of work for the National Theatre in Portugal, Edinburgh International Festival, The Young Vic, Soho Theatre, London College of Fashion, High Tide, Theatre Absolute and the Royal Academy of Dramatic Art.

-Thomas relocated to London from the north east coast of Australia in early 2015 to pursue the performing arts.
+Tom relocated to London from the north east coast of Australia in early 2015 to pursue the performing arts.
 Having grown up in a regional part of Australia he is comfortable with varying Australian accents.
 He has recently worked on ‘Mamma Mia!
 Here I Go Again’ and ‘Paddington 2’ as well as a range of online and television commercials and dance projects.
-Thomas has a very warm, friendly and assured tone to his voice and due to his background in musical theatre feels comfortable portraying a range of different character accents and personalities.
+Tom has a very warm, friendly and assured tone to his voice and due to his background in musical theatre feels comfortable portraying a range of different character accents and personalities.